 As the sunset outside, Geoff locked the team in the pub to start their overnight investigation.
 They started their investigation in bedroom three with a pot of lavender.
 The ghost of Fanny is supposed to be associated with the smell of lavender, so they're hoping the plant will encourage the ghost to come forward and trigger the REM-Pod placed next to it.
 The REM-Pod is triggered by static electricity, this can happen if someone or something moves near its antenna.

-However, despite this elaborate set up, they weren't able to tempt the spirit to reach out for the lavender, but as Sandy calls out to the spirit of Sandy, Chris says he call feel the presence of her spirit.
-Because Sandy was able to get a reaction from, Chris uses Sandy as a kind of vessel to channel Fanny, it was all a bit weird, but a few minutes later the REM-Pod started flashing and beeping.
+However, despite this elaborate set up, they weren't able to tempt the spirit to reach out for the lavender, but as Sandy calls out to the spirit of Fanny, Chris says he could feel the presence of her spirit.
+Because Sandy was able to get a reaction from her, Chris uses Sandy as a kind of vessel to channel Fanny.
+A few minutes later the REM-Pod started flashing and beeping.

 After the encounter, Chris describes the spirit of Fanny as "a stricken mother, trapped between worlds searching for her lost son."

-At 3am, Sandy ventures out to the pub garden on her own, to the site of what Chris thinks is an unmarked burial site.
-Sandy was armed with a pair of dowsing rods.
-Although this technique is generally considered to be inaccurate, Sandy believes that the rods are guiding her around the garden and verifying the fact that bodies are buried.
+At 3am, Sandy ventures out to the pub garden on her own, to a location that Chris thinks is an unmarked burial site.
+Sandy was armed with a pair of dowsing rods, which guide her around the garden and seem to verify the fact that bodies are buried.

 Chris then joins Sandy with a spirit box, a device that scans through FM and AM radio frequencies, it's believed that ghosts can use the white noise to form words.
 Chris calls out, "who's buried here?"
 And a voice from the device says "people", leaving Chris looking very pleased with himself.